UTCSheffield/Enrichment-Recorder/README.md

 # Enrichment Recorder
 A single-page PHP application to record student attendance for enrichment activities.

+Uses PHP and MYSQL runs through a docker container.

 ## Screenshots

 Below are example screenshots of the application in action: